Looking for quality, long-term employees for your restaurant or hospitality business? It probably seems impossible in the current labor market.

 Finally, keep in mind that accurately listing the opportunity is an essential step in finding the right candidates.
 Be as specific as possible in your job ad, and post it to the major job search sites.
 List the specifics of the job and your desired skills, but be aware that you don’t niche down so much that candidates are discouraged from applying.

 Taking time to outline the details of the role thoroughly will help eliminate a large portion of candidates who are looking for something temporary or low-effort.

 How You Can Attract, Hire, and Retain Exceptional Talent

 Don’t let industry turnover define your restaurant’s staffing success.
 Candidates with a combination of industry experience and a culinary education will usually bring the most value in the role you’re hiring for.

-The Escoffier Works corporate training program can help connect food industry employers with student externs and alumni ready to use their knowledge and skills.
+Auguste Escoffier Global Solutions can help connect food industry employers with student externs and alumni ready to use their knowledge and skills.
 Escoffier degree and diploma students take courses that include subjects like world cuisines, foodservice math and accounting, cost control, and professionalism and service standards.
 Plus, successful completion of a hands-on industry externship is required to graduate, meaning that they’ll already have a bit of hands-on experience under their belts.